devlooped/moq/readme.md

 * Pass constructor arguments for mocked classes
 * Intercept and raise events on mocks
 * Intuitive support for ```out/ref``` arguments

+## Thank You
+Special thanks to the original maintainers and supporters of Moq - find the list on the front-page for Moq [here](https://github.com/moq/moq)